 NARRATRICE

 Kiki was the queen of the Jockey.
 Her sassy mannerisms went down well there.
 When she got drunk, she would sing.
-She never remembered the words, but her friend Thérèse would take to the floor with her and prompted her.
+She could never remember the words, but her friend Thérèse would join her on the dance floor and prompt her.
 The audience would break into rapturous applause, and Thérèse would grab a hat and pass it round.

 “For the artists!”